 - Keep your hips fixed in a stationary position holding a cable by your head.

 - Bring your chest towards your knees.

-- Push the small of your back into the bench to isolate the abs as you crunch forward.
+- Lock your feet.
+Push the small of your back into the bench to isolate the stomach as you crunch forward.
+That's one rep.

-- Keep your shoulders about 4 inches off the bench in your down position, focusing on slow and controlled movements.
+- Keep your shoulders about 4 inches off the bench, focusing on slow and controlled movements.